Emmanuel-Nti/Emmanuel-Nti/README.md

 - 👋 Hi, I’m Emmanuel Nti.
 - 👀 I’m interested in data analysis.
-- 🌱 I’m currently about to complete a data analysis training with [Practicum100 by Yandex](https://www.practicum100.com/) where I have independently and successfully done numerous hands-on projects.
+- 🌱 I’m currently about to complete a data analysis training with [Practicum100 by Yandex](https://www.practicum100.com/) where I have independently and successfully done numerous hands-on and insighful projects on statistical data analysis, A/B-testing, KPI-metrics, etc., using Python, SQL, MS Office, and Tableau.
 - 💞️ I’m looking for my next challenge in a data related position or collaboration on data related tasks.
 - 📫 Contact me via my email: ntoes@gmail.com